-The National Breast Cancer Foundation (NBCF) is 100% community funded, and therefore the only national body that funds life-changing breast cancer research with money raised entirely by the Australian public.
-Breast cancer is the most common life-threatening cancer facing Australian women, with eight women dying from the disease each day — mothers, sisters, wives, daughters and friends.
+The National Breast Cancer Foundation (NBCF) is 100% community funded and the only national body that funds life-changing breast cancer research with money raised entirely by the Australian public.
+Breast cancer is the most common cancer facing Australian women, with eight women dying from the disease each day — mothers, sisters, wives, daughters and friends.

 Research is the only way to prevent deaths, and improve how breast cancer is diagnosed, managed and treated.
 By funding only world-class research, NBCF is working towards a goal of zero deaths from breast cancer by 2030.

 We are very proud that NBCF raises and grants funds exclusively for research, because we believe research is the most effective way to end breast cancer.
 We are also very proud to commit to funding research right across the spectrum – from understanding the fundamental basis of the disease to psychosocial research aimed at improving the quality of life for survivors.

 Our aspirational goal is to achieve zero deaths from breast cancer by 2030.
-With 44 Australians diagnosed each day and seven dying from the disease, there is still much to do.
+With 48 Australians diagnosed each day and eight dying from the disease, there is still much to do.